 - Susceptibility to Disease

 If this will be your first lizard then you may want to consider looking into a breed that is known to be more docile and easier to care for.
-Your reptile vet in Ocala will be able to provide you with more information about the different types of lizards and which one might be right for you.

 What Does a Lizard Eat?

-If this is your first time owning a lizard, you may be intimidated by the thought of how to feed them and what all they require to stay healthy.
+If this is your first time owning a lizard, you may be intimidated by the thought of how to feed them and what they require to stay healthy.
 Fortunately, there are a variety of lizard foods available, most of which come in the form of pellets and help to provide your pet with all of the nutrients they require.

 While these have the basic nutritional needs of your lizard you should also provide your reptile with a variety of other foods such as fruits and vegetables that have been cut into bite-sized pieces.